What is Application Discovery and Dependency Mapping?

 - − Cost could potentially come into play.
 The price of putting an agent on every server could quickly add up.

 There’s also a fourth source of application depending mapping emerging, which leverages orchestration platforms themselves.
 Platforms like Kubernetes, Cisco CloudCenter, or ACI deploy and maintain all of the underlying application components.
 As a result, the orchestration knows at any given point what individual components are part of a specific application.
 Since today’s IT ecosystem is highly ephemeral and you constantly need to monitor, measure, and manage what’s taking place within the environment, a hybrid strategy that combines the best of multiple practices is required.
 For example, the ScienceLogic SL1 Platform can combine application maps from AppDynamics and augment them with maps from our agents to provide a real-time, thorough view of what’s taking place within the IT ecosystem.

 Application Dependency Mapping: An Ideal State

 As you transition to Artificial Intelligence for IT operations (AIOps), application depending mapping is necessary, but it’s not enough.
 Why?
-Because application depending mapping is insufficient on its own.
+Because application monitoring is insufficient on its own.
 Since there are so many different layers of technologies making up your IT infrastructure—from legacy to virtual machines to the cloud to microservices—that means that there are an increasingly complex set of dependencies between the app and the infrastructure.
 Changes to the application and underlying infrastructure occur so quickly that we are past the point where humans can figure out how these parts are related.
 We need a machine to do it for us.
 Today AIOps is not just a buzzword or something to think about doing next year.
 It’s become a necessity.
 You can’t afford not to.
 You cannot do AIOps workflows without a strong topology.
 The image above represents a typical, complex, multi-technology application, or business service.
 It shows the relationships of the application and the underlying layers of infrastructure.
 What we do at ScienceLogic is: